-- master of science degree program in counseling with a concentration in mental health counseling requires 60 hours of graduate credit (core courses 33 credit hours + 27 credit hours mental health counseling) and successful completion of the comprehensive exam - master of science degree program in counseling with a concentration in substance abuse counseling requires 48 semester hours of graduate credit (core courses 33 credit hours + 15 credit hours substance track) - master of science degree program in counseling with a concentration in substance abuse counseling and education requires 60 semester hours of graduate credit (core courses 33 credit hours + 15 credit hours substance track + 12 credit hours substance abuse advanced track) - master of science degree program in counseling with a concentration in applied behavior analysis requires 42 hours of graduate credit with 9 hours elective practica (core courses 33 credit hours + 9 credit hours applied behavior analysis track; 9 practicum hours are electives) - master of science degree program in counseling with a concentration in advanced applied behavior analysis requires 48 hours of graduate credit with 15 hours elective practica (core courses 33 credit hours + 15 credit hours advanced applied behavior analysis track; 15 practicum hours are electives)
+- master of science degree program in counseling with a concentration in mental health counseling requires 60 hours of graduate credit (core courses 33 credit hours + 27 credit hours mental health counseling) and successful completion of the comprehensive exam - master of science degree program in counseling with a concentration in substance abuse counseling requires 48 semester hours of graduate credit (core courses 33 credit hours + 15 credit hours substance track) - master of science degree program in counseling with a concentration in substance abuse counseling and education requires 60 semester hours of graduate credit (core courses 33 credit hours + 15 credit hours substance track + 12 credit hours substance abuse advanced track) - master of science degree program in counseling with a concentration in applied behavior analysis requires 45 hours of graduate credit with 6 hours elective practica (core courses 33 credit hours + 12 credit hours applied behavior analysis track; 6 practicum hours are electives) - master of science degree program in counseling with a concentration in advanced applied behavior analysis requires 51 hours of graduate credit with 9 hours elective practica (core courses 33 credit hours + 18 credit hours advanced applied behavior analysis track; 9 practicum hours are electives)

 Students who would like to complete more than one concentration must complete all core and concentration requirements as specified.
-Students who would like to add on a concentration after they have begun the program must complete a Specialty Track Request form (www.psychology.nova.edu; select Online Programs link) and submit to the director of the MS Counseling program for approval.
-In each concentration, students must satisfactorily complete all curriculum requirements.
+Students who would like to add on a concentration after they have begun the program must complete a Specialty Track Request form (www.psychology.nova.edu; select Online Programs link) and submit to the director of the MS Counseling program office for approval.
+In each concentration, students must satisfactorily complete all curriculum requirements before the degree can be conferred.